-Marie Jamora is an award-winning director, editor, and producer from Manila, Philippines, now based in Los Angeles.
-She is is best known for her music videos and her first feature film, What Isn’t There (Ang Nawawala), which premiered internationally in competition at the Slamdance Film Festival in 2013, won “Audience Choice Award” and “Best Original Score” at the Cinemalaya Film Festival in 2012, and has developed a cult following in the Philippines.
-For the last 15 years, she has directed over 40 music videos, garnering 8 wins and over 30 nominations from every Filipino music award institution, including MTV Pilipinas.
-Marie was the Editor and Post-Production Supervisor for the Showtime documentary, The Death of Superman Lives; What Happened?
-(2015), and also co-edited the Showtime Comedy Special for Earthquake’s These Ain’t Jokes (2014).
+Marie Jamora is an award-winning director, editor, and producer from Manila, Philippines.
+She is is best known for her feature film, What Isn't There (Ang Nawawala), which premiered internationally at the Slamdance Film Festival; won the “Audience Choice Award” and “Best Original Score” at the Cinemalaya Film Festival; and was nominated for 5 Gawad Urian Philippine Critics Awards.
+Marie is currently based between LA and Manila.
+She works as the Segment Producer for the LEGO® web series, The Build Zone, and is currently in production on a feature length documentary, fiscally sponsored by the San Francisco Film Society.
+In 2015, she was the Editor and Post-Production Supervisor for the Showtime documentary, The Death of Superman Lives; What Happened?

 Jason McLagan is an award-winning director, animator and cinematographer.
 In September 2015, he directed and animated the stop-motion sequences for 22 episodes of Lego’s The Build Zone, Season 2, a series on Lego’s Official YouTube channel.
 He was also the Stop-Motion Animator on The Death of Superman Lives; What Happened?
 (2015), in charge of fabricating and animating the Doomsday puppet that kills the live action Superman.
 His mixed-media experimental stop-motion short film, An Elegy for Eden (2013), was in competition at the Slamdance Film Festival, the Festival de Cine de Lima, the Woods Hole Film Festival, and won “Best Short Film” at the AM/FM International Film Festival.
 He was the Animation Director for the Academy of Motion Picture Arts and Sciences Student Academy Award Nominee, Terracotta Warrior (2012), which won “Best Experimental Film” at the Finger Lakes Film Festival.
 His claymation TV commercial, The Mis-Adventures of Bombito Burrito (2010), won Gold at the Student ADDY Awards, and his pixilation commercial, Dunkin’ Donut Lovin’ Stop Motion!!!
 (2010), won the Silver at the Student ADDY Awards.
 Jason was the Keynote Speaker at the 2103 Philippine Animation Film Festival Animahenasyon (“Animation/Imagination”) in Iloilo. in Iloilo.